Chart Color Schemes

 Florey's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Health data indicates relatively positive outcomes for Florey residents, with AreaSearch's analysis showing mortality rates and health conditions largely aligning with national benchmarks.
-Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Common health conditions were slightly more prevalent than average across both younger and older age cohorts.

 Frequently Asked Questions - Health